 There are a number of views; some state that wine or “vin” was replaced by vinegar and chillies, resulting in a spiced pork dish with a tangy sourness, cooked with potatoes or “aloo”.
-Other views are that the potato is a modern innovation and an authentic vindalu does not have potatoes.
+Other views are that the potato is a modern addition, and an authentic vindaloo does not have potatoes.
 We do not use potato in our family version of this dish.

-If you insist on having potatoes with your pork, pre-cook your potatoes, cut into cubes the same size as the meat, and add towards the end of the cooking, before you start to reduce the sauce.
+If you insist on having potatoes, par-boil your potatoes, cut into cubes the same size as the meat and add towards the end of the cooking before you start to reduce the gravy.

-Another view has it that vindalu can be made with anything.
-I have seen chicken, beef, fish, prawn and vegetable vindalu.
+Another view has it that vindaloo can be made with anything.
+I have seen chicken, beef, fish, egg, prawn and vegetable vindaloo.
 This is not a view we ascribe to.
-Vindalu is made with pork.
-No pork, no vindalu.
+Vindaloo is made with pork.
+No pork, no vindaloo.

-It should be hot and complexly flavoured.
+The dish should be hot and with complex flavours.
 People should taste the pork, then the chilli, vinegar and garlic, and then the aromatic spices over that.
 Sometime later, with their hair sticking to their head with perspiration, as they reach for the raita, or the fifteenth lager, they realise they have eaten something very hot.

 Unlike the usual curry house fare, this should be a subtle dish.
-Vindalu should not be a chilli-led assault on your palate.
+Vindaloo should not be a chilli-led assault on your palate.
 Cooking most of the chillies into the dish and not as a late addition removes that initial onslaught and allows the flavours to develop.
-Note that subtle does not mean mild, because this is a hot dish.
+Note that subtle does not mean mild because this is a hot dish.

 Be aware that you need to start this dish well in advance of serving it.
 There are two sets of two-day marination periods, of which the first is the most important.
 This first marination recreates the vinegar-preserved character of the original dish.
 You could increase both marination times without spoiling the dish.